KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-Tesla by mattdy](https://github.com/mattdy/MMM-Tesla)

+1. `Recommendation: FUNDING.yml`: Change file extension from `.yml` to `.yaml`: <https://yaml.org/faq.html>.
-1. Typo: Found `Magic Mirror` in file `MMM-Tesla.js`: Replace it with `MagicMirror²`.
+2. Typo: Found `Magic Mirror` in file `MMM-Tesla.js`: Replace it with `MagicMirror²`.
-2. Recommendation: Found `https://cdnjs.cloudflare.com` in file `MMM-Tesla.js`: It looks like a package is loaded via CDN.
+3. Recommendation: Found `https://cdnjs.cloudflare.com` in file `MMM-Tesla.js`: It looks like a package is loaded via CDN.
 It would be better if the package were installed locally via npm.
-3. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
+4. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
-4. Typo: Found `[MagicMirror]` in file `README.md`: Replace it with `[MagicMirror²]`.
+5. Typo: Found `[MagicMirror]` in file `README.md`: Replace it with `[MagicMirror²]`.
-5. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+6. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-6. Deprecated: Found `require('request')` in file `teslafi.js`: Replace it with built-in fetch.
+7. Deprecated: Found `require('request')` in file `teslafi.js`: Replace it with built-in fetch.
-7. Deprecated: Found `require('request')` in file `tessie.js`: Replace it with built-in fetch.
+8. Deprecated: Found `require('request')` in file `tessie.js`: Replace it with built-in fetch.
-8. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+9. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
-9. Deprecated: Found `require("request")` in file `node_helper.js`: Replace it with built-in fetch.
+10. Deprecated: Found `require("request")` in file `node_helper.js`: Replace it with built-in fetch.
-10. Typo: Found `MagicMirror2` in file `package.json`: Replace it with `MagicMirror²`.
+11. Typo: Found `MagicMirror2` in file `package.json`: Replace it with `MagicMirror²`.
-11. Recommendation: ESLint is not in the dependencies or devDependencies.
+12. Recommendation: ESLint is not in the dependencies or devDependencies.
 It is recommended to add it to one of them.
-12. Recommendation: No lint script found in package.json.
+13. Recommendation: No lint script found in package.json.
 It is recommended to add one.

 ### [MMM-TeslaLogger by spitzlbergerj](https://github.com/spitzlbergerj/MMM-TeslaLogger)